joergjo/contosoads-containerapp/README.md

 ![Edit the deployment workflow file.](docs/media/edit-the-deploy-file.png)

-Provide a custom resource group name for the app, and then commit the change to a new branch named `deploy`.
+Provide a custom resource group name for the app, set the name of your GitHub repository and then commit the change to a new branch named `deploy`.

 ![Create the deploy branch.](docs/media/deploy.png)